up1io/sdl3-course/README.md

 > IMPORTANT: All of the code and example are still work in process.

-This repo should serve a documentation of the first starting point with sdl3 related to game development.
+This repo should serve as a documentation of a first starting point with sdl3 related to game development.